gvsoc/gvsoc/docs/developer/component_model.rst

 Module constructor
 ##################

-A C++ code of a primitive component must have a special function which will be called by the upper-level component to instantiate this one.
+The C++ code of a component must have a special function which will be called by the upper-level component to instantiate this one.

 This function must return a new instance of the C++ class of the component and pass it the configuration